hood-casu/to-do-service-au24/docs/api/tasks-get-all-tasks_chood.md

 # Get all tasks

-This method returns an array of [`task`](task.md) objects that contain all tasks that have been registered with the service.
+This method returns an array of [`task`](task.md) objects that contain all tasks registered with the service.

 ## URL